-This three-day (24 hour) training program will give your employees an opportunity to have a hands-on, interactive workshop based on preventing and protecting against workplace falls and is consistent with OSHA Fall protection Standard 29CFR1926.500, EM 385 1-1 and the ANSI Z359 Fall Protection Code.
-This training is also compliant with USACE 24 hour course requirements.
+At Ellis Fall Safety Solutions, our three-day (24-hour) EM 385 compliant fall protection training program will allow your employees to participate in a hands-on, interactive workshop based on the U.S. Army Corps of Engineers (USACE) requirements for preventing and protecting against workplace falls.
+This training is consistent with OSHA Fall Protection Standard 29CFR1926.500, EM 385 1-1, and the ANSI Z359 Fall Protection Code.
+EM 385 training is also compliant with USACE’s 24-hour course requirements.

-Upon successful completion of the 3 day course and test, participants will receive a certificate of completion and will be designated a Competent Persons in Fall Protection as defined by EM 385 1-1.
+Upon successful completion of the 3-day course and test, participants will receive an EM 385 certification and will be designated a Competent Person in Fall Protection as defined by EM 385 1-1.

-In order to customize the workshop for your specific workplace, we will conduct a phone interview to discuss tasks performed at elevation and particular material for the break-out sessions.
-We will also ask that you provide some photographs of specific areas in your workplace where work is performed at elevation (optional) so that we may create accurate scenarios and prevention strategies.
+To customize the workshop for your specific workplace, we will conduct a phone interview to discuss tasks performed at elevation and particular material for the break-out sessions and hands on proficiency training with your fall protection equipment.
+We may also ask that you provide photographs of specific areas in your workplace where work is performed at elevation so that we can create accurate scenarios and prevention strategies.
 These photos will be used solely for your training purposes and will remain your property.

-This course covers material that is categorized as fall hazard basics such as ANSI Z359 language, hazard identification, application of regulations & standards, work at height and rescue concepts, and fall prevention technique.
-It will also cover material including protection from falls, prevention, protection systems, rescue considerations and using, inspecting, maintaining, and storing fall protection equipment.
+This course covers material that is categorized as fall hazard basics, such as ANSI Z359 language, hazard identification, application of regulations and standards, work at height and rescue concepts, and fall prevention technique.
+It will also cover material including protection from falls, prevention, protection systems, rescue considerations, and using, inspecting, maintaining, and storing fall protection equipment.
 At the end of the training session, there will be a final analysis and discussion.
-Participants will be rewarded with certificates of completion.
+Participants will be rewarded with an EM 385 certification.

 Topics that are covered include:

-- Magnitude of the problem/OSHA fall protection statistics
+- The magnitude of the problem/OSHA fall protection statistics

-- Applicable fall protection regulations, policies & concepts
+- Applicable fall protection regulations, policies, and concepts

 - ABC’s of fall protection – Anchorage, Body Support, Connecting Means